ysaakpr/panka/COMPLETE_OVERVIEW.md

 ## Summary

-**Deployer** is a multi-tenant CLI tool for deploying AWS applications using YAML.
+**Panka** is a multi-tenant CLI tool for deploying AWS applications using YAML.

 **One Platform Team** sets up:
 - S3 bucket